 Honda CB 350/ H’ness

-These are all the best Indian motorcycles with navigation system available at the moment.
-Technological advancement and availability of smartphones have pushed for greater research and development in the field.
+These are all the best Indian motorcycles with navigation systems available at the moment.
+The technological advancement and the availability of smartphones have pushed for greater research and development in the field.
 In the near future, we would certainly see a dash with full-scale Google Maps and not just turn by turn navigation like the current ones.